Todd Pagano ’96 isn’t trying to win awards.

 He’s not trying to win recognition.
 Yet the awards just keep coming.

 Last fall, Pagano was elected a fellow of the American Chemical Society, an honor reserved for the top one percent of society membership.
 He was one of only 213 awardees nationwide, recognized for accomplishments in chemistry and service to the ACS.

 Last month, he traveled to San Diego to give the keynote address at the national meeting of the American Chemical Society.
-His former mentor, Distinguished Teaching Professor Emeritus of Chemistry Raymond O’Donnell was at the black-tie affair to see his former student honored with an ACS national award supported by Dreyfus Foundation.
+His former mentor, retired Associate Professor of Chemistry Raymond O’Donnell was at the black-tie affair to see his former student honored with an ACS national award supported by Dreyfus Foundation.
 That honor came with $15,000 to use in a way that can further the research and teaching he was cited for.
 It was a proud moment for O’Donnell, who started the student ACS chapter at Oswego.

 In February, Pagano won NTID’s top award for research.

 In 2005, he received the Richard and Virginia Eisenhart Provost’s Award for Excellence in Teaching from RIT, and in 2008, the Stanley C. Israel Northeast Regional Award for Advancing Diversity in the Chemical Sciences from ACS.

 “I’m on a bit of a hot streak,” admits the dedicated scientist, who would rather be sporting a lab coat than a tuxedo.

 A Lifelong Goal